-How Much Does a Gas Fireplace Cost?
+How Much Does It Cost to Install a Gas Fireplace?

-Gas Fireplace Costs at a Glance
+Gas Fireplace Installation Costs at a Glance

-- Gas-line extension: $10-$20 per linear foot
+- Gas line extension: $10-$20 (CAD 12-CAD 25) per linear foot

 When winter arrives and the mercury dips, your home can go from where you chill to where you’re chilled in a matter of hours.
 While it's relaxing to get cozy in the ambient warmth of a wood-burning fireplace, traditional fireplaces can be difficult to maintain, which is why many homeowners opt for a gas fireplace instead.